Josh-XT/AGiXT/README.md

     Output: `{step_number: {prompt_type: prompt}}`

-To learn more about the API endpoints and their usage, visit the API documentation at http://localhost:5000/api/docs when running the application locally, or http://localhost/api/docs if running with Docker.
+To learn more about the API endpoints and their usage, visit the API documentation at http://localhost:5000/docs (swagger) or http://localhost:5000/redoc (Redoc).

 ## Extending Functionality